-The control algorithm utilized by the UCC3888 sets the switch on time inversely proportional to the input line voltage and sets the switch off time inversely proportional to the output voltage.
+The control algorithm utilized by the UCC1889 is to force the switch on time to be inversely proportional to the input line voltage while the switch off time is made inversely proportional to the output voltage.
 This action is automatically controlled by an internal feedback loop and reference.
-The cascaded configuration allows a voltage conversion from 400V to 2.7V to be achieved with a switch duty cycle of 7.6%.
+The cascaded configuration allows a voltage conversion from 400V to 12V to be achieved with a switch duty cycle greater than 10%.
 This topology also offers inherent short circuit protection since as the output voltage falls to zero, the switch off time approaches infinity.

-The output voltage is set internally to 5V.
-It can be programmed for other output voltages with two external resistors.
+The output voltage can be easily set to 12V or 18V.
+Moreover, it can be programmed for other output voltages less than 18V with a few additional components.
 An isolated version can be achieved with this topology as described further in Unitrode Application Note U-149.